t-flora/cpp-perf-foundations/README.md

 ---

-**Remember**: The goal isn't to build the most sophisticated system possible, but to develop the foundational competence that makes sophisticated systems achievable.
+**Remember**: The goal isn't to build the most sophisticated systems possible, but to develop the foundational competence that makes sophisticated systems _achievable_ in the first place.